IzaacMammadov/docs.urbit.org/content/courses/hoon-school/C-azimuth.md

 #### Star

 Peer discovery, the primary role of stars besides planet allocation, is an important step in responsibly controlling network traffic.
-“The basic idea is, you need someone to sponsor your membership on the network.
-An address that can’t find a sponsor is probably a bot or a spammer” ([docs](https://urbit.org/understanding-urbit/)).
+"The basic idea is, you need someone to sponsor your membership on the network.
+An address that can't find a sponsor is probably a bot or a spammer" ([docs](https://urbit.org/understanding-urbit/)).

 The {% tooltip label="Stars" href="/glossary/star" /%} span the